-Fort Mandan, ND The weather turns cold bringing work on the fort to a near standstill.
-Lewis and several others remain at the Hidatsa village(s).
+At Fort Mandan below the Knife River Villages, the weather turns cold and work on the fort stalls.
+Lewis and several others remain at a Hidatsa village.

 A Cold Day